Dover: Ferry

 The Port of Dover is a 20-minute walk from Dover Priory railway station.

+The port offers crossings to both Calais (DFDS, P&O and Irish Ferries) and Dunkerque (DFDS).
 The Dover to Dunkirk ferry route was originally operated by ferry operator Norfolkline.
 This company was later acquired by the pan European operator DFDS Seaways in July 2010.
 The crossing time is approximately two hours.
-Due to this route not being as well known as Dover to Calais, prices are often cheaper.
 The location of Dunkirk is also more convenient for those travelling by road transport on to countries in Northern Europe including Belgium, the Netherlands, Germany and further afield.